GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 ==== Training strategy

-Training deep neural networks involves determining relevant values for multiple hyper parameters.
+Training deep neural networks involves determining relevant values for multiple hyperparameters.
 The network architecture itself plays a crucial role and has already been discussed in @sec:ssl:single_source:method:architecture.
 Similarly, the rest of the parameters have been set empirically, leveraging their impact on the final performance.

 The model is trained in a supervised fashion on the synthetic datasets generated by the audio simulator (see @sec:ssl:single_source:method:dataset).
 The training set consists of 80k samples.
 72k elements are used for training itself while 8k are reserved for validation.
-Besides, the remaining 20k samples constitute a test dataset and serve for evaluating the model's performance.
+Besides, the remaining 20k samples constitute a test dataset and serve to evaluate the model's performance.

 The training employs a batch size of 250 items for $T_"max" = 100$ epochs.
-A learning rate scheduler helps stabilize the training and further improves the final results.
+A learning rate scheduler helps stabilize the training and further improve the final results.
 Cosine annealing, proposed by Loshchilov and Hutter @loshchilov_sgdr_2017, decays the learning rate according to the following scheme:
 $
   eta_t = eta_min + (eta_0 - eta_min) / 2  (1 + cos(T_"cur" / T_"max" pi))
 $
 where $eta_t$ is the learning rate at epoch $t$, $eta_0$ is the initial learning rate, $T_"cur"$ is the current epoch.
 The minimum learning rate $eta_min$ has been set to $10^(-5)$ and is reached at the very end of the training.
-A base learning rate of #xavi[$eta_0=$]$10^(-3)$ has shown to ensure rapid convergence without suffering from instability issues.
+A base learning rate of $eta_0=10^(-3)$ has been shown to ensure rapid convergence without suffering from instability issues.
 Regarding the optimizer, we have chosen to use Adam @kingma_adam_2017.
-Training runs have been performed on an Nvidia RTX A6000 GPU and were lasting approximately one hour.
+Training runs have been performed on an Nvidia RTX A6000 GPU and have lasted approximately one hour.